Exploratory Optimal Stopping: A Singular Control Formulation: Introduction

 Our theoretical analysis suggests a new approach to design RL algorithms for OS problems, which aims at learning the boundary of the $\lambda$-entropy regularized problem rather than the boundary of the original OS problem.
 Notice that the value mismatch introduced by the temperature parameter $\lambda$ is of order $\mathcal{O}(\lambda)$.
 The proposed RL framework consists of two versions: a model-based numerical version when all model parameters are known, and a model-free learning version when model parameters are not known.
 For the first version, where all model parameters are known, we design a Policy Iteration algorithm to numerically search for $g_\lambda$.
 For the second version, where the model parameters are unknown, we provide a sample-based Policy Iteration algorithm.
 Notably, we do not directly estimate model parameters in the design, which enhances robustness against model misspecification and environmental shifts \cite{agarwal2021theory,fazel2018global,hambly2021policy}. {Our new approach also overcomes the instability issue often encountered when directly learning the boundary of the original OS problem \cite{reppen2022neural}.}

 We establish the theoretical foundation of the algorithm for the real option example.
-Specifically, in the $k$th iteration of the first step, we use Hessian information of $V^\lambda_{g_k}$ (i.e., the value function associated with the policy using reflecting boundary $g_k$) to update $g_{k+1}$, which lies in a region where $V^\lambda_{g_k}$ has a {\it better regularity}.
+Specifically, in the $k$th iteration of the first step, assuming sufficient regularities, we use the second order derivative of $V^\lambda_{g_k}$ (i.e., the value function associated with the policy using reflecting boundary $g_k$) with respect to $y$ to update $g_{k+1}$, which lies in a region where $V^\lambda_{g_k}$ has a {\it better regularity}.
 Mathematically, define the new boundary ${g}_{k+1}(x)$ as: